 For students who aren't able to secure funds for through other lenders, flexible financing with Skills Fund or Climb that can cover your down payment, tuition and living expenses no matter what your credit score.

 Having access to a computer you call your own is a critical part of achieving mastery as a software engineer.
 To provide a consistent experience we've standardized on Apple laptops (running a current version of OS X).
 If you aren't sure if your computer meets these specifications or want help selecting a laptop for Prime .
 Prime will provide you with an external monitor for use in the classroom.

-Prime and our partners are committed to building a diverse tech community in Minnesota.
+Prime and our partners are committed to building a diverse tech community.
 To encourage people of color pursuing tech careers, Prime Digital Academy grants a $500 scholarship to each person of color accepted into the program.

 The Prime program is eighteen weeks overall, six weeks of prework followed by twelve weeks of classroom.
 If written notice of withdrawal is received before the end of the second week of prework instruction, the student will receive a full refund of all tuition paid.
 If written notice of withdrawal is received after the second week of prework but before the beginning of the ninth week of classroom (fifteenth week overall), the student will receive a partial refund of tuition paid based on the remaining classroom days in the term.
 No refunds will be given after the beginning of the tenth week of classroom (sixteenth week overall).

 Prime is about preparing people for jobs designing and developing software and we’re working hand-in-hand with industry employers to produce excellent outcomes for students.
 Below are just a few of the well over 100 companies that contribute to student success by providing curriculum feedback, offering apprenticeships, mentoring students and hiring graduates.